Reporting suspected abuse of a child

 Step four: Investigation

-There’s not enough information on which to base an investigation
+There’s not enough information on which to base an investigation.

-CPS or police judge the information to be inaccurate or false
+CPS or police judge the information to be inaccurate or false.

 The information in the report doesn’t meet definitions for child abuse or neglect used by the protective authorities.

 Reports are “screened in” if CPS has decided to investigate.
-The investigation must begin within a time period designated by state law, usually within 24 to 48 hours or up to 5 days.
+The investigation must begin within a time period designated by state law, usually within 24 to 48 hours or up to 5 or more days.
 Sometimes there is a “preliminary” investigation to gather more information; however, if CPS has judged there is no immediate danger to the child, they are allowed more time to begin the investigation.

-those who may have knowledge of the abuse (neighbors, teachers, child care providers, doctors, therapists)
+Those who may have knowledge of the abuse (neighbors, teachers, child care providers, doctors, therapists).

-the person who reported the suspected abuse
+The person who reported the suspected abuse.

 Step five: determination